 - Dairy products.

 Examples of protein-balanced meals are:

 For a long time, obesity and many other health problems have been blamed on the amount of fat that we eat.
-This makes sense because fat contains about twice as many calories per gram as carbohydrate or protein.
+This makes sense because fat contains about twice as many calories as carbohydrate or protein per gram.
 However, more recent research suggests the picture is more complex than that.
 It suggests that carbohydrate plays a larger role in weight gain than we previously thought.

 It probably is still a good idea to eat less fat if you are trying to lose weight.